theslavicbear/Ebook-Publisher/README.md

 * Image downloading can fail without alerting the user.
 * Progress bar behaves poorly when there are a large number of chapters/pages in a story.
+* Fanfiction and Fictionpress links currently do not work.